 Bio & Artist Statement

 Krista graduated in 1994 from The Pennsylvania State University with a BA focusing on painting and biology.
-She studied Old Master techniques at the Schuler School of Fine Arts in Baltimore, MD, then in 1998 earned her MA from the Johns Hopkins University in Medical and Biological Illustration.
-Her career mainly focused on medical illustration for the first few years, but she began wanting a more expressive outlet to explore her interest in nature and biology.
-In 2000, she began to paint in oil again.
-She studied with painters at The Art League School in Alexandria, VA and completed a yearlong apprenticeship with portrait and landscape painter, Edward Reed.
-In 2007 she moved to Charlottesville, VA where she left the classroom and set up her own studio space.
-She has shown her work in Virginia and Washington, DC for the past 10 years, entering many private and public collections including the University of Virginia Medical Center, Virginia Commonwealth University (VCU) Health System, Martha Jefferson Hospital, The Country Club of Virginia, and more.
+She then studies for two years at an atelier, The Schuler School of Fine Arts, in Baltimore, MD.
+In 1998, she earned her MA from the Johns Hopkins University in Medical and Biological Illustration.
+After establishing herself as a medical illustrator, she returned to painting and studied with painters at The Art League School in Alexandria, VA and completed a yearlong apprenticeship with portrait and landscape painter, Edward Reed.
+In 2007 she moved to Charlottesville, VA and began showing her work in Virginia and Washington, DC.
+Her work has entered many private and public collections including the University of Virginia Medical Center, Virginia Commonwealth University (VCU) Health System, Martha Jefferson Hospital, The Country Club of Virginia, and more.
 Her work is represented in Virginia by Glavé Kocen Gallery in Richmond and Les Yeux du Monde in Charlottesville, and in 2018 she joined Bee Street Gallery in Dallas, TX.

 I paint what is around me.
 Where I live, where I visit.
 My work usually explores the natural world and my relationship to it though I am also intrigued by the human form and things we create.
 Most of my paintings are inspired by daily hikes in the woods or walks through my neighborhood.
 I paint the light that makes a shadow of a tree on the side of a house, color of leaves and flowers, and the shapes and patterns of nature, human-made structures, as well as the human form.